bricewge/agent/docs/sources/flow/reference/components/loki.process.md

 ## Compatible components

-`loki.process` can accept data from the following components:
+`loki.process` can accept arguments from the following components:

 - Components that export [Loki `LogsReceiver`]({{< relref "../compatibility" >}})

-`loki.process` exports data that can be consumed by the following components:
+`loki.process` exports can be consumed by the following components:

 - Components that accept [Loki `LogsReceiver`]({{< relref "../compatibility" >}})